 Some users have reported success eventually with the right operating system paths being set up in Mac OS/X (which is completely separate from the setup of R itself).

-Another workaround that has been reported is to revert to version 2.14.2 of R and 2.6.18 of Rattle on Mac OS/X.
+A specific but unsatisfactory workaround has been to revert to version 2.14.2 of R and 2.6.18 of Rattle on Mac OS/X.